Feeling burnt out? You’re not alone. In a LinkedIn poll

 Read more: 14 Effective strategies management tips

-Tip 3 – Spend time in the outdoors – at least 2 hours a week
+3. Spend time in the outdoors (at least two hours a week)

 A wealth of studies proves that escaping to the outdoors – whether that’s a jaunt about your neighbourhood park or a short hike – can lower a person’s stress levels, decrease blood pressure, boost your mental health and increase life expectancy.
 In fact, doctors frequently prescribe time in the outdoors to improve their patient’s overall well-being.